gosunilgo/ec2-auto-shutdown-lambda/README.md

 Please use the constants in the beginning of the lambda function for the configuration

 - `DRY_RUN`: See above
-- `MAIL_AFTER_DAYS`: The number of days an instance should be inactive before sending an e-mail
+- `MAIL_AFTER_HOURS`: The number of hours an instance should be inactive before sending an e-mail
-- `SHUTDOWN_AFTER_DAYS`: The number of days an instance should be inactive before sending an e-mail
+- `SHUTDOWN_AFTER_HOURS`: The number of hours an instance should be inactive before sending an e-mail
-- `THRESHOLD`: If the (maximum) CPUUtilization is below this value, the instance will be considered inactive
 - `EXCLUDE_TAG`:  If this tag is present on an instance, no action will be taken
 - `MAIL_FROM`: `MAIL_TO` and `MAIL_TEXT` used to configure the sender, receiver and contents of the e-mail.
 - `ASG_TAG`:  This should never change.